Research and evaluation

 SCIE can provide evidence and insight to inform your decision-making

 Primary and secondary research

-Care and health providers, commissioners, policy-makers and researchers need reliable evidence to inform tough decisions and support service improvement, efficiency and better outcomes for people using services and their carers.
+Care and health providers, commissioners, policy-makers and researchers need reliable evidence to inform their work and support service improvement and better outcomes for people using services and their carers.

 It was great to work with SCIE to better understand local authority decision-making on early intervention.
 Their excellent contacts and collaborative approach helped us to appreciate what helps and hinders long-term planning as well as to generate practical recommendations for the way ahead.Kate Mulley, Director of Policy and Campaigns, Action for Children

 You can commission SCIE to deliver:

 - Literature reviews - systematic literature reviews looking at multiple sources including published and grey literature on specific topics, rapid reviews and scoping studies to consider key sources of evidence in a limited time frame.

 - In-depth qualitative research including interviews, focus groups and workshops, including with vulnerable or ‘hard to reach’ groups

 - Synthesis of learning from key sources such as Serious Case Reviews and (now child safeguarding practice reviews), Safeguarding Adult Reviews and Domestic Homicide Reviews